hamahang/laravel_basicdata_manager/README.md

-# laravel_article_manager
+# laravel_basicdata_manager
-Laravel article manager as Joomla.CMS content management
+Laravel Basic Data manager use for manage default data and basic data that system use it as config data as type of gender or type of product